smaakage85/shit/README.md

 Do you relate?

-How nice would it be, if you could somehow spare these key strokes and spend them on something less redundant, more productive...
+How nice would it be, if you could somehow spare these shitty key strokes and spend them on something less redundant, more productive...

 ..
 And **YES**!
 It turns out, **you actually can**.